Recent Blog Articles

 Creatinine is one of the things that the kidneys filter from the blood.
 If the kidneys start to lose some function, blood creatinine level rises.
 The creatinine level is used to calculate an estimate of the GFR and provide an estimate of your kidney function.

 Most people who have a minor reduction in kidney function can take steps to not keep the kidneys from getting worse.
 If the function is somewhat low but stable, you may need to see your doctor only once per year.
-If the GFR is declining or it is already under 50, it's best to see a kidney doctor, if for no other reason than to become educated.
+If the GFR is declining or it is already under 50, it's best to see a kidney doctor.

-If kidney function begins to slide, here are some steps you can take:
+If kidney function begins to decline, you can take the following steps.

-Eat a plant based diet.
-Limit protein intake.
-Plant based proteins rather than animal based proteins may put less strain on weak kidneys.
+Plant-based proteins rather than animal-based proteins may put less strain on weak kidneys.

 Image: Undefined Undefined/Getty Images